pkdone/practical-mongodb-aggregations-book/src/intro/introducing-aggregations.md

 MongoDB's aggregation pipeline language is focused on data-oriented problem-solving rather than business process problem-solving.
 It is essentially a [declarative programming language](https://en.wikipedia.org/wiki/Declarative_programming), rather than an [imperative programming language](https://en.wikipedia.org/wiki/Imperative_programming).
 Also, depending on how you squint, it can be regarded as a [functional programming language](https://en.wikipedia.org/wiki/Functional_programming) rather than a [procedural programming language](https://en.wikipedia.org/wiki/Procedural_programming).
 Why?
 Well, an aggregation pipeline is an ordered series of declarative statements, called stages, where the entire output of one stage forms the entire input of the next stage, and so on, with no side effects.
 This functional nature is probably why many users regard the Aggregation Framework as having a steeper learning curve than many languages.
 Not because it is inherently more difficult to understand but because most developers come from a procedural programming background and not a functional one.
 Most developers also have to learn how to think like a functional programmer to learn the Aggregation Framework.

 The Aggregation Framework's declarative and functional characteristics ultimately make it especially powerful for processing massive data sets.
-Users focus more on defining 'the what' in terms of the required outcome in a declarative way.
-Users focus less on 'the how' of specifying the exact logic to apply to achieve each transformation.
+Users focus more on defining "the what" in terms of the required outcome in a declarative way.
+Users focus less on "the how" of specifying the exact logic to apply to achieve each transformation.
 You provide one specific and clear advertised purpose for each stage in the pipeline.
 At runtime, the database engine can then understand the exact intent of each stage.
 For example, the database engine can obtain clear answers to the questions it asks, such as, "is this stage for performing a filter or is this stage for grouping on some fields?".
 With this knowledge, the database engine has the opportunity to optimise the pipeline at runtime.
 The diagram below shows an example of the database performing a pipeline optimisation.
 It may decide to re-order stages to optimally leverage an index whilst ensuring that the output isn't changed.
 Or, it may choose to execute some steps in parallel against subsets of the data in different shards, reducing response time whilst again ensuring the output is never changed.

 ![MongoDB Aggregation Framework developer vs database engine optimizations comparison](./pics/optimise.png)